Best time to go to Alaska for a perfect weather and where to go?

 - The best months to go to Anchorage are July and August

-- On average, the warmest months in Anchorage are June, July and August, and the coldest months are January, February and March
+- On average, the warmest months in Anchorage are July and August, and the coldest months are January and February

-- The cities with the best climate are Fairbanks and Tok, with good weather at least 3 months a year
+- Fairbanks is the city with the best climate, with good weather 3 months a year

 For information about the climate and the weather city by city in Alaska for a specific month, click on the corresponding line below: